 The method is tested with Altera and Xilinx design tools on several test boards.
+Other users contributed by using a variety of boards, including Lattice-based FPGA boards.

 The process of integration involves adding all relevant source files and setting up interfaces.
-For convenience, all files needed to synthesize a CPU are listed in the file "cpu/top-level-files.txt" and a Python script "cpu/export.py" can be run to copy all design files to your project folder.
+For convenience, all files needed to synthesize a CPU are listed in the file "cpu/top-level-files.txt" but a Python script "cpu/export.py" should be run to copy all design files to your project folder.

+'''

 Usage: export.py <destination-folder>

-Copies all core A-Z80 Verilog files to a destination of your choice.
-The files copied are necessary and sufficient to include with your project.
+Copies all core A-Z80 Verilog files to a destination folder of your choice.

+'''